Overseas & Off-Campus Programs

 News & Updates

 - While Lewis & Clark continues to be deeply committed to the value of overseas study, we have determined that we cannot confidently support study abroad at this time.
-Given health and safety concerns, as well as the lack of clarity around the effects of the virus on travel in the months ahead, we have canceled all study abroad programs for Fall 2020.
+Given health and safety concerns, as well as the lack of clarity around the effects of the virus on travel in the months ahead, we have canceled all study abroad programs for Fall 2020 and Spring 2021.

-- By October 1, 2020, we will determine whether or not Spring 2021 programs will proceed as planned.
-In the event that Spring 2021 programs are canceled, our office will work with impacted students to help them defer their participation to a future program/semester, or withdraw from the program.
+- By June 1, 2021, we will determine whether or not Fall 2021 programs will proceed as planned.
+In the event that Fall 2021 programs are canceled, our office will work with impacted students to help them defer their participation to a future program/semester, or withdraw from the program.

 - <div class="hero_caption hero" data-hero-image="/live/image/gid/398/width/1600/height/470/crop/1/76632_tex_acrylic2_detail1_2000x1000px.jpg"/><img class="hero_image_placeholder" src="/live/image/gid/398/width/1600/height/470/crop/1/76632_tex_acrylic2_detail1_2000x1000px.rev.1548464047.jpg" alt="Hero image"/>